pojava/fastapi-ec2-autoscaling-demo/README.md

-# FastAPI EC2 Auto Scaling Demo 🚀
+# FastAPI EC2 Auto Scaling Setup 🚀

 This is a Dockerized FastAPI app with Nginx and Supervisor.
 It's built for EC2 Auto Scaling via Launch Template and ALB on AWS.